 As discussed in Note 3, as part of the Restructuring Transaction, the Company made a cash payment and issued non-interest bearing surplus notes with a principal amount of \$1 billion to settle counterparty claims.
 Due to the unique nature of the transaction, and in consultation with the MIA, the Company recorded the issuance of surplus notes with a fully offsetting contra account.
 This accounting treatment has resulted in a net balance of \$0 reported as surplus notes.
 Payment of principal, or any other distributions, on the surplus notes may not be recognized until approved by the MIA.
 Upon the MIA's approval, unassigned funds (surplus) and the contra account will be adjusted to reflect the amount approved.
 Upon payment, the principal amount of the surplus notes would be reduced by the amount of such payment.
-No payments have been made under the surplus notes.
+For the first time, on June 17, 2019, the MIA approved a one-time payment of \$5.6 million relating to the July 2018 request.
+The Company's July 2019 request is being reviewed by the MIA.